 Things did not go according to plan.
 The 16-year-old led the 13-year-old to the ambush, but the 13-year-old brought a friend.
 When Evitan and Deonte jumped out, the 13-year-old ran with the 16-year-old chasing him.
 The 16-year-old heard gunshots and knew that neither of his friends had guns.
 Around 4:50pm Tacoma police found both Evitan and Deonte dead of gunshot wounds.
 Evitan and Deonte become the thirteenth and fourteenth Tacoma homcides this year.
 The 16-year-old and the driver have been arrested.
 The unidentified shooter remains at large.
 People with knowledge of the incident are asked to call the Tacoma Police Department at 253-591-5968.

 If TacomaStories has a theme it is to echo Bryan Stevenson’s “We are more than the worst things we’ve done.”
 Evitan and Deonte were more than these actions.
-Both men were fathers.
 Both had loving, caring families.
-Evitan has a daughter on the way who will never meet her father.
 Deonte has a 1-year-old and a 5-year-old who will never spend another Christmas with their father.
 It’s all too easy to judge and discard other people.
 We do not do that here.
 I know I have said it before, but every loss of life creates a hole in the lives of countless others.

 As always the comments section is reserved for the friends and family of Evitan and Deonte who might want to share any thoughts or memories of them.
 All comments are moderated and approved before appearing.